 Camel Spiders are fast!
 Really fast!
-Camel Spider running speeds have been clocked at 10 miles per hour.
-The secret to their speed is a trachea.
+Their running speeds have been clocked at 10 miles per hour.
+The secret to the fast Camel Spider running speed is its trachea.
 Unlike most spiders, Camel Spiders breathe with a trachea.
 This allows them to breathe large amounts of oxygen quickly and move faster than most insects their size.

 Although they grow to their largest size in countries like Iraq and Afghanistan, Camel Spiders don’t just live in the Middle East.
 They can be found in many areas around the world.

 - North America: You can find Camel Spiders in Arizona, California, New Mexico, Utah, Colorado, Mexico and other Western states in the U.S.

 - South America: Peru, Chile, Argentina, Paraguay and parts of Brazil.

 - Asia: India, China, and the Middle East.